 Your Guide to Driving Digital Innovation

 The result of this innovation was a device that customers wanted to use.
-And it also inspired companies of all kinds, not just those in consumer tech, to explore new ways to innovate to deliver exceptional products, services, and customer experiences.
+It also inspired companies outside the consumer tech industry to explore new ways to deliver exceptional products, services, and customer experiences.

-Wearable devices, chatbots, IoT, AI, big data, etc. — we are surrounded by digital innovation.
+Wearable devices, chatbots IoT, AI, big data, and other examples of digital innovation are everywhere.
 Business adoption of these new technologies can include:

 - An augmented reality-driven app that shop floor workers use to check temperatures and prevent machines from overheating